tw-mosip/inji-openid4vp-ios-swift/README.md

     - there is a issue while extracting the params
     - presentation_definition is not present in Request
 3. InvalidInput exception is thrown if any of required params value is empty
-4. InvalidVerifierClientID exception is thrown if the received request client_iD & response_uri are not matching with any of the trusted verifiers
+4. InvalidVerifierClientID exception is thrown if the received request client_id & response_uri are not matching with any of the trusted verifiers

 This method will also notify the Verifier about the error by sending it to the response_uri endpoint over http post request.
 If response_uri is invalid and validation failed then Verifier won't be able to know about it.